apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Israel's war on Hamas homes in on Gaza hospitals**
+**$29 flights are back as airlines race to fill seats in the off-season**

-You can read more about it [here](https://www.reuters.com/world/middle-east/gaza-death-toll-rises-israel-faces-pressure-protect-palestinian-civilians-2023-11-11/).
+You can read more about it [here](https://www.cnbc.com/2023/11/11/flight-discounts-are-back.html).

 ## Requirements
 - Python 3.8